CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 #### Some features

 - Better PHP, Python, SQL, CSS support (autocomplete, commands and more).
+  All PHP functions from php.net + all WordPress functions from official docs.
   Run `Notepad++Portable\App\Notepad++64\b2npp.php` in the browser in order to generate `html.xml` to autocomplete CSS classes like Bootstrap 4, Foundation and etc. The original script is [here](https://github.com/brhndursun/Bootstrap-Autocomplete-for-Notepad).
 You can find generated classes for Bootstrap, Foundation, Tailwind CSS in `Notepad++Portable\App\Notepad++64\autoCompletion` directory.
 Just need to replace `html.xml.bak` to `html.xml` to use it and vice versa.

-- Better `Function List` support for the TypeScript and JavaScript ES6 functions and methods.
+- Better `Function List` support for the Golang, Lua, TypeScript and JavaScript ES6 functions and methods.

 - Extended context menu.